processing/processing-website/README.md

 To contribute to the Processing website, you'll need to set up the project on your local machine, make and test your changes, and then submit a pull request.

+By contributing to this repository you agree to follow our community guidelines.
 Before getting started, please read our [Code of Conduct](https://github.com/processing/processing-website/blob/main/CODE-OF-CONDUCT.md).
-By contributing to this repository you agree to follow these guidelines.

 ### Step 1.
 Pick an Issue (or create one)